 - They are not as fast as greyhounds.

 They might have them as part of their heritage, but they are not as fast as greyhounds.
-However, they can still pick up a reasonable bit of speed in a short period of time.
+However, they can still pick up a reasonable bit of speed in a short period.

 Physical Traits of the Greybull Pit

-Many individuals will wonder as to whether or not the Greybull Pit is able to work from a physical point of view, but it does.
+Many individuals will wonder as to whether or not the Greybull Pit can work from a physical point of view, but it does.